 I had been stalking this particular recipe on Pinterest for quite some time (source: penniesonaplatter.com).
 We had some people over a while back, so it was the perfect opportunity to finally make these cute little bites!
 I had never made soft pretzels before, but I do have deliciously wonderful memories of them.
 Back in my poor, single years (as opposed to my current poor, married years), I was a waitron at Timberwolves games.
 Isn't that a funny word?
 Waitron?
 Anyhow, before the madness began each night, we had the option to eat either a free hot dog or a free soft pretzel.
 I usually opted for the pretzel, along with a container of warm, gooey cheese for dipping.
 I never got tired of those pretzels.

-I don't think I have bitten into a soft pretzel since my waitron days, which seriously seems like a lifetime ago.
+I don't think I have bitten into a soft pretzel since my waitron days, which seems like a lifetime ago.
 So when I bit into these delicious little bites, my tastebuds did cartwheels!
 Reunited with the beloved soft pretzel!

 In a small bowl, combine:

 1 cup warm milk (110-115 degrees F)

 Stir until a soft dough forms.
 Add more flour as needed (up to 1/2 cup).
 Turn the dough out onto a lightly floured surface and gently knead a few times, forming a smooth ball.

 Brush the inside of a large clean bowl with olive oil.
 Transfer the dough to the bowl and cover tightly with plastic wrap.
 Alow it to rise in a warm, draft-free area for about 2 hours, or until the dough has doubled in size and bubbles appear on the surface.

 Turn the dough onto a lightly floured surface.
 Divide it into 4 equal pieces.
 Lightly dust a rolling pin with flour and roll each piece of dough into roughly a 12x4-inch rectangle.
 As you can see, my rectangles are not quite rectangles.